 - The track joins the unsealed A’Vard Road, passing by the little picnic area and then branches off through a gate on the right a little further down.

-- Stay on the trail all the way to Telopea Steps.
+- Stay on the trail, turning right at the only junction, and continue all the way to Telopea Steps.

 Sassafras to Beagley’s Bridge Picnic Ground – 1 Hour approx. one way

 Heading down steps from the car park, take the track to the right when reaching a t-junction.
 This is the only part of this section to include steps, the rest of the walk meanders through the forest, over a footbridge and then crosses a road called ‘The Crescent‘ to begin again on the other side.

 Follow the trail on through the forest, with occasional glimpses of the road and properties.
 The track crosses ‘The Crescent’ again, at a point below the Alfred Nicholas Gardens.

 Crossing the road, the next section of the walk is a favorite.
 It passes between massive trees, with an elevated view over the cool temperate rainforest canopy below.

 The track then comes out on an unsealed road, Boucher Lane.
 Turn right at this point and walk a short distance to meet Perrins Creek Road.
 Turn right and walk a short distance to the junction with Sassafras Creek Road.